cchesser/java-perf-workshop/docs/content/docs/jmc/_intro.md

 java -XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints -jar $SERVER_HOME/java-perf-workshop-server-1.1.0-SNAPSHOT.jar server server.yml
 ```

-:bulb: Starting with Java Mission Control 5.5 _(included in Oracle Java 8u40)_, you no longer have to enable JFR prior to capturing the recording (it will dynamically enable it, after prompting about it).
+💡 Starting with Java Mission Control 5.5 _(included in Oracle Java 8u40)_, you no longer have to enable JFR prior to capturing the recording (it will dynamically enable it, after prompting about it).

 ## Start Flight Recording from JMC